jermnelson/intro2libsys/textbook/chapters/one/one.rst

 are valuable skills as libraries look to expand the usability of their valuable resources and collections.

-Our emphasis is an overview of the technology used in typical public or academic library.
+Our emphasis is an overview of the technology used in most public or academic libraries.
 First, though, we need to understand some of the bibliographic theory behind the usually most complex technology in a library system, the bibliographic catalog.
 A portion of the exercises in the book will give you practical experience in library systems development and administration,